 - Representation of Kindred Healthcare, Inc. in connection with claims that it violated certain master leases by failing to turn over to its landlord certain appraisals it had commissioned on leased properties and in connection with the rent-reset appraisal process wherein several billion dollars’ worth of leases for hospitals and assisted living facilities were evaluated.

 - Representation of Costco Wholesale, Inc. in a series of disputes with (i) its excess insurance carriers concerning a claim relating to coverage of a Costco store in White Plains, New York; and (ii) a supplier claiming impropriety in Costco’s sales procedures.

 - Representation of Brookfield Properties in a dispute concerning a right of first offer for commercial space in a Class A Manhattan office tower developed by Brookfield.

-- Representation of a medical device company in a case in California Federal Court involving breach of license agreement for medical products, where client defeated motion for summary judgment and thus attained highly favorable settlement.
+- Representation of a medical device company in a case in California Federal Court involving breach of a license agreement for medical products, where the client defeated a motion for summary judgment and thus attained a highly favorable settlement.

 - Representation of a real estate developer in connection with a dispute with Bloomberg, Inc. relating to Bloomberg's world headquarters.